Vitalii Markiv: Early life

-Vitalii Markiv was born on August 16, 1989, in the city of Khorostkiv of Ternopil region in West Ukraine.
-At the age of 16 he moved to Italy with his sister and became an Italian citizen.
+Vitalii Markiv was born on 16 August 1989 in Khorostkiv.
+At the age of 16, he moved to Italy with his sister and became an Italian citizen.
 He returned to Ukraine at the end of 2013 to take part in the demonstrations and the 2014 Euromaidan revolution.

 Participation in the war in Donbas

-In 2014 Markiv joined the National Guard of Ukraine and took part in the Battles for Sloviansk.
-He is a deputy platoon commander in the General Serhiy Kulchytsky Battalion of the National Guard of Ukraine.
+In 2014, Markiv joined the National Guard of Ukraine and took part in the Battles for Sloviansk.
+He was a deputy platoon commander in the General Serhiy Kulchytsky Battalion.

 Investigation and trial in Italy

-Markiv was accused of killing Italian photojournalist Andrea Rocchelli near the city of Sloviansk, Donetsk region, in May 2014 and was arrested during a trip in Italy, 30 June 2017.
+Markiv was accused of killing Italian photojournalist Andrea Rocchelli near the city of Sloviansk, Donetsk, in May 2014 and was arrested during a trip to Italy on 30 June 2017.

 Angelo Napolitano, Chief of the Penitentiary Police, reported that Markiv was planning to escape from prison, therefore he was transferred to Opera prison in 2017.

-On 12 July 2019, a court in Pavia sentenced Markiv to 24 years in prison for involvement in Rocchelli's death.
+On 12 July 2019, a court in Pavia sentenced Markiv to 24 years in prison for his involvement in Rocchelli's death.
 The ruling was criticised in Ukraine, as well as by various journalists, the Italian Radical Party and +Europa for being based on circumstantial evidence.
 On the other hand, the Italian Union of Journalists considered it to be "exemplary justice", showing that the killers of journalists can not always get away with their crimes.
 The mainstream press and elements of the Italian left considered Markiv to be an extremist nationalist, whereas an article in The New York Times suggested that these representations constituted Russian propaganda, which the paper considered to have played a role in Mark's conviction.

 Raffaele Della Valle, Markiv's lawyer, claimed his complete innocence and declared that he is going to appeal the tribunal sentence.

 On 3 November 2020, the Milan Court of Appeal, while holding the Ukrainian armed forces guilty of the murder of the journalists, overturned the sentence of Pavia court and acquitted Markiv of all charges, "for not having committed the fact".
 The following day Markiv returned to Ukraine.

 On 16 February 2021, the Attorney General's Office of Milan stated that would appeal the second degree acquittal.
 On 9 December 2021 the Supreme Court of Cassation of Italy fully acquitted Markiv.